grynevych89/gokstad_module1/README.md

 ### 4.3 – Report

+`format_report()` turns the `Stats` into text with section headings;
 `write_report()` opens `support-rapport.txt` in `'w'` mode, which creates the file or overwrites it.
-The report is built from the computed values with section headings; nothing in it is written by hand.
+Nothing in the report is written by hand.
 Messages about invalid CSV rows go to the terminal only and never into the report.
 If no valid rows are found, no report is written and the program says so.